ddau-stack/short-run-cost-curves/README.md

 # Short-Run Cost Curves
-This is a small python project where I get user input to compute the short-run cost curves and run basic economic analysis for a firm in a perfectly competitve market.
+This is a small python project where I get user input to compute the short-run cost curves and run basic economic analysis for a firm in a perfectly competitive market.
+The unit tests are currently in progress.

 ## Dependencies
 Tkinter